abrodyyy/stock-analysis/README.md

 # stock-analysis
 ## Project Overview
 The purpose of this project is to assist a financial advisor in stock market analysis for green energy stocks.
-We've written and refactored code in Visual Basic Applications(VBA) to efficiently analyze stock data.
+We've written and refactored code in Visual Basic Applications(VBA) to efficiently analyze the stock data.
 The original code (green_stocks.xlsm) is sufficient for analyzing a small number of stocks, however, in order to analyze thousands, we refactored it to use less memory and improve efficiency (VBA_challenge.xlsm).

 ## Resources
 Data Source: green_stocks.xlsm
 - Software: Microsoft Excel 16.66.1, Visual Studio Code, 1.70.2

 ## Results: Refactor VBA code and measure performance
 > 1. The tickerIndex is set equal to zero before looping over the rows.
-(5 pt).

-    1b) 1a) Create a ticker Index
+    1b) Create a ticker Index
     tickerIndex = 0

     1b) Create three output arrays
     Dim tickerVolumes(12) As Long
     Dim tickerStartingPrices(12) As Single
     Dim tickerEndingPrices(12) As Single

-> 2. Arrays are created for tickers, tickerVolumes, tickerStartingPrices, and tickerEndingPrices (15 pt).
+> 2. Arrays are created for tickers, tickerVolumes, tickerStartingPrices, and tickerEndingPrices.

     2a) Create a for loop to initialize the tickerVolumes to zero.
     For j = 0 To 11